potatoeggy/eifueo/docs/mhf4u7.md

 #### Change in variable

-Substituting a variable in for the variable to be solved and then solving in terms of that variable may help.
+Substituting a variable in for the variable to be solved and then solving in terms of that variable may remove a problem variable.

 ??? example
     $$